Vukodlok/FreeCodeCamp-Projects/README.md

 - Sea Level Predictor - Use Matplotlib and Pandas to create a Python script that generates a scatterplot and linear regression lines of sea level data in order to be used to make predictions.
 Global Average Absolute Sea Level Change, 1880-2014 from the US Environmental Protection Agency using data from CSIRO, 2015; NOAA, 2015.
 This was part of FCC's Data Analysis with Python course.

 ## Machine Learning with Python
+- Rock Paper Scissors - Create a Python script in Python with artifical intelligence strategies for playing against computer players with known strategies.
+This was part of FCC's Machine Learning course.